 Maui may be globally known for its sparkling coastlines and epic watersports but the island offers far more than ocean splendors: Since the arrival of Polynesians more than a millennium ago, intrepid trekkers have been traversing the Valley Isle in search of its hidden gems.

-Get off the grid for a day with one of these top 10 hikes – and discover the other side of Maui along the way:
+Here’s how to get off the grid for a day with one of these top 10 Maui hikes – and discover the other side of Maui along the way:

 1. Wai‘anapanapa State Park